TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ### Using a GPU node group

 Node groups composed of GPU instances can be created with Kubernetes when you need to run workload based on GPU.
-Select ‘g2’ type when selecting an instance type during the process of generating the clusters or node groups to make a GPU node group.
+Select `g2` type when selecting a flavor during the process of generating the clusters or node groups to make a GPU node group.

 > [Note]
 > GPU provided by NHN Cloud GPU instance is affiliated with NVIDIA. ([Identify available GPU specifications that can be used](https://github.com/TOAST-DOCS/Container-Kubernetes/blob/alpha/Compute/GPU Instance/ko/overview/#gpu))